 12. You can’t leave Austin without experiencing at least one of its beloved barbecue joints.
 At The County Line on the Lake, dive into a plate of lip-smacking ribs, then let the kids feed the ducks and turtles that flock along Bull Creek.

-14. Immerse your family in Texas history at the Texas State Capitol (which offers free tours but is currently closed on the weekends) and the Bullock Texas State History Museum (located just one block north of the Capitol).
+14. Immerse your family in Texas history at the Texas State Capitol (which offers free tours) and the Bullock Texas State History Museum (located just one block north of the Capitol; masks are encouraged, but not required).
 The Bullock contains three floors of interactive exhibits, the Texas Spirit Theater, an IMAX Theatre and the Story of Texas Cafe.

 15. Explore Austin on two wheels with a rental from Barton Springs Bike Rental, which also offers guided tours.
 Bike along the Barton Creek Greenbelt and discover Gus Fruh, a swimming hole that features the famed Urban Assault limestone rock wall, a favorite of climbers.